adevinta/zoe/docs/advanced/runners/lambda.md

       awsRegion: eu-west-1
 ```

-To the deploy the lambda function using the configured deployment context:
+To deploy the lambda function using the configured deployment context:

 ```bash
 zoe -v lambda deploy